 For a gluten-free version, use gluten-free chicken broth and unsalted butter.Rinsing the rice before cooking helps remove excess starch and prevents clumping.Leftovers can be stored in the fridge for up to 4 days or frozen for 1 month.This rice goes great with grilled steak, pulled chicken, shrimp, or even in burritos.

-Why You’ll Love This Tongue Pickles Recipe
+Why You’ll Love This Jack Stack Cheesy Corn Recipe

 Ingredient Notes

-How to Make Tongue Pickles — Step-by-Step
+How to Make Jack Stack Cheesy Corn — Step-by-Step

 Storage Options